SPFlow/SPFlow/README.md

         ...
 ```

-`spflow.<backend>.structure.Node` is an abstract base class and subclass of `spflow.<backend>.structure.Module`, that can be used for nodes, and already initializes the number of outputs to `1`.
-The `spflow.<backend>.structure.LeafNode` class is intended for leaf nodes and additionally automatically initialized the module to have no children.
+`spflow.<backend>.structure.Node` is an abstract base class and subclass of `spflow.<backend>.structure.Module`, that can be used for nodes.
+It already initializes the number of outputs to `1`.
+The `spflow.<backend>.structure.LeafNode` class is intended for leaf nodes and additionally initialized the module to have no children.

 In some cases a module contains other non-terminal modules (e.g., layers of sum or product nodes).
-However, SPFlow requires all modules to be set at creation, in which case we do not want the internal modules point to the outer modules children, too.
+However, SPFlow requires all children to be set at creation, in which case we do not want the internal modules to point to the outer modules children, too.
 For this scenario, one should use `spflow.<backend>.structure.NestedModule`. `NestedModule` contains a `Placeholder` module class, that acts as a mediator between the parent module and the outer module's children.
 A simple example:
 ```python
 from spflow.<backend>.structure import Module, NestedModule from spflow.<backend>.structure.spn import SumNode